mwliang/NEON_stability/README.md

 Metadata.csv: Descriptions of all variables in NEON_stab.csv.

-SEM.r: R scripts of programing the Structural Equation Model (SEM) analyses.
+SEM_neon_stab.R: R scripts of programing the Structural Equation Model (SEM) analyses.